|

 (Return)

-27. The original preface begins as follows,
+The original preface here is as follows,

-28. The original Chinese section titles for the 1589 edition are:
+The original Chinese section titles here are: